Dutch East Indies: Colonial heritage in the Netherlands

 The majority of Dutchmen that repatriated to the Netherlands after and during the Indonesian revolution are Indo (Eurasian), native to the islands of the Dutch East Indies.
 This relatively large Eurasian population had developed over a period of 400 years and were classified by colonial law as belonging to the European legal community.
 In Dutch they are referred to as Indo (short for Indo-European).
-Of the 296,200 so called Dutch 'repatriants' only 92,200 were expatriate Dutchmen born in the Netherlands.
+Of the 296,200 so-called Dutch 'repatriants' only 92,200 were expatriate Dutchmen born in the Netherlands.

 Including their second-generation descendants, they are currently the largest foreign born group in the Netherlands.
 In 2008, the Dutch Census Bureau for Statistics (CBS) registered 387,000 first- and second-generation Indos living in the Netherlands.
 Although considered fully assimilated into Dutch society, as the main ethnic minority in the Netherlands, these 'Repatriants' have played a pivotal role in introducing elements of Indonesian culture into Dutch mainstream culture.
-Practically each town in the Netherlands will have a 'Toko' (Dutch Indonesian Shop) or Indonesian restaurant and many 'Pasar Malam' (night market in Malay/Indonesian) fairs are organised throughout the year.
+Practically every town in the Netherlands has a 'Toko' (Dutch Indonesian Shop) or Indonesian restaurant and many 'Pasar Malam' (night market in Malay/Indonesian) fairs are organised throughout the year.

 Many Indonesian dishes and foodstuffs have become commonplace in the Dutch cuisine.
 Rijsttafel, a colonial culinary concept, and dishes such as nasi goreng and sate are still very popular in the Netherlands.